gx9702/UA-TypeRepository/Core/Part3/DataTypes/String/readme.md

 <!-- datatype -->
 ## String
+Describes a value that is a sequence of printable Unicode characters.
 <!-- end of description -->
 The fields of the String DataType are defined in the following table: